AranATA/redux-store/README.md

 ***

-GIVEN a book search engine:<br>

-* WHEN I load the search engine; THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button.<br>

-* WHEN I click on the Search for Books menu option; THEN I am presented with an input field to search for books and a submit button.<br>

-* WHEN I am not logged in and enter a search term in the input field and click the submit button; THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site.<br>
+GIVEN an e-commerce platform that uses Redux to manage global state:<br>

-* WHEN I click on the Login/Signup menu option; THEN a modal appears on the screen with a toggle between the option to log in or sign up.<br>
+* WHEN I review the app’s store; THEN I find that the app uses a Redux store instead of the Context API.<br>

-* WHEN the toggle is set to Signup; THEN I am presented with three inputs for a username, an email address, and a password, and a signup button.<br>

-* WHEN the toggle is set to Login; THEN I am presented with two inputs for an email address and a password and login button.<br>

-* WHEN I enter a valid email address and create a password and click on the signup button; THEN my user account is created and I am logged in to the site.<br>

-* WHEN I am logged in to the site; THEN the menu options change to Search for Books, an option to see my saved books, and Logout.<br>

-* WHEN I am logged in and enter a search term in the input field and click the submit button; THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site and a button to save a book to my account.<br>

-* WHEN I click on the Save button on a book; THEN that book’s information is saved to my account.<br>

-* WHEN I click on the option to see my saved books; THEN I am presented with all of the books I have saved to my account, each featuring the book’s title, author, description, image, and a link to that book on the Google Books site and a button to remove a book from my account.<br>

-* WHEN I click on the Remove button on a book; THEN that book is deleted from my saved books list.<br>

-* WHEN I click on the Logout button; THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button.<br>
+* WHEN I review the way the React front end accesses the store; THEN I find that the app uses a Redux provider.<br>

+* WHEN I review the way the app determines changes to its global state; THEN I find that the app passes reducers to a Redux store instead of using the Context API.<br>

+* WHEN I review the way the app extracts state data from the store; THEN I find that the app uses Redux instead of the Context API.<br>

+* WHEN I review the way the app dispatches actions; THEN I find that the app uses Redux instead of the Context API.<br>
 <br>
 <br>